 Energy efficiency is a jobs machine – and local governments can get it cranking

-Countries around the globe are facing an unprecedented health emergency and economic challenge.
+Countries around the globe are facing unprecedented health emergencies and economic challenge.
 Australia, faring better than many others on the health front, is nevertheless in the midst of its greatest economic crisis in decades. ¹

 Businesses are going to the wall.
 Households that were comfortable just a few months ago are suddenly struggling to pay their bills.
 And already vulnerable Australians are put under even more pressure.

-There’s been a lot of talk recently about precisely how to kick-start Australia’s economy in the wake of the COVID-19 pandemic, particularly in the energy sector.
+There’s been a lot of talks recently about precisely how to kick-start Australia’s economy in the wake of the COVID-19 pandemic, particularly in the energy sector.

 The momentum towards renewables is unstoppable. *